-Experience Dusk at Darling Harbour
+2. Experience Dusk at Darling Harbour

 Known for the New Year Firework play, Darling Harbour is one of the must-visit places in Australia.
 According to the Geographical placement, Australia and the rest of Oceania sees the sunrise before most parts of the world.
 If you’re travelling during New Year, Australia would be the top choice, and Darling Harbour ranks number one.
 This recreational precinct located on the western outskirts of Sydney is best known for its nighttime glam, waterfront dining, and Saturday night fireworks.

 If you happen to be around Darling Harbour on a regular day, you could visit Bar Ombre at the Circular Quay, watch the Sydney Opera House at sundown or climb the bridge at night.
 If you love trying out exquisitely exotic food, Darling Harbour’s Bennelong Lamington is a must-try.
-We assure you, visiting Darling Harbour is one of the best things to do in Australia.
+We assure you, that visiting Darling Harbour is one of the best things to do in Australia.

-Try Sky walking in the Sydney Tower
+3. Try Sky Walking at the Sydney Tower

-Standing tall at 305 meters, the Sydney Tower, also known as the Sydney Tower Eye, is the second-largest tower in the Southern Hemisphere of Australia.
-The most famous activity to do here in the Sydney Tower is enjoying a buffet meal in a 360-degree revolving restaurant a thousand feet above the ground.
-Undoubtedly it’s one of the best things to do in Australia.
+Standing tall at 305 meters, the Sydney Tower, also known as the Sydney Tower Eye, is the second-largest tower in the southern hemisphere of Australia.
+The most famous activity to do here in the Sydney Tower is enjoying a buffet meal inside a 360-degree revolving restaurant a thousand feet above the ground.
 There are about 19 floors, and the restaurant is not the only tourist attraction.

-Have a Picnic at Royal Botanic Gardens
+4. Have a Picnic at Royal Botanic Gardens

 Located in the Sydney Central Business district, the Royal Botanic Garden is a place for everyone.
-It’s a public recreational park like any other park you’d find in your city, but it’s also home to over 8,600 species of plants found from over 75 countries around the world.
+It’s a public recreational park like any other park you’d find in your city, but it’s also home to over 8,600 species of plants found in over 75 countries around the world.
 If you’re a nature lover or a botany enthusiast, visiting the Royal Botanic Gardens is undoubtedly one of the best things to do in Australia.